doomchild/csharp-promise/README.md

 A Typescript-like Promise library for .NET.

+# NOTE

+This library is being deprecated in favor of [doomchild/task-chaining][], so you should probably switch to that.
+The reason for the deprecation is because this library needlessly wraps `Task` instances in a `Promise` object that just proxies down into the `Task` without actually doing anything useful.
+The other library is also less confusing in its overloads, because it only needs to handle raw values and `Task`s instead of needing to handle three different possibilities (raw, `Promise`-wrapped, and `Task`-wrapped).
+It's just generally better.

 ## Rationale

 Asynchronous code (particularly in C#) typically relies on using the `async`/`await` feature introduced in C# 5.0.
 This has a lot of benefits, but it unfortunately tends to push code into an imperative style.
 This library aims to make writing asychronous functional code easier, cleaner, and less error-prone.